 If you fancy a night out enjoying Morzine’s après ski and restaurant scene, make sure your little ones are in safe hands and opt for one of our recommended nanny services.
 Babysitting is around €15 per hour.

-Note to parents, 27 September 2022: The management contract for L’Outa crèche has expired and negotiations are underway for its renewal, which are expected to be resolved by mid-October 2022.
-The municipality is making every effort to sign a new contract quickly and we will communicate as soon as we have news.
-Unfortunately until then it is not possible to book childcare through L’Outa and you may wish to consider other options if you are planning a holiday during peak season (school holidays).
+Note to parents, 1 September 2023: The management contract for L’Outa crèche remains under negotiations, which is expected to be resolved by mid-October 2023.
+Unfortunately until then it is not possible to book childcare through L’Outa and you may wish to consider other options if you are planning a holiday during peak season (school holidays) and you may wish to consider other options if you are planning a holiday during peak season (school holidays).